enspiral/handbook/guides/onboarding-info.md

 The 2022 changes to Enspiral structure (removing the two-tier membership and introducing nodes) transformed how we onboard people into the Network.

 - [ ] connect with onboarding WG to add info
+- [ ] check if Loomio post still relevant

 Before joining Enspiral we invite you to **read [Enspiral Guide for Newcomers](guides/newcomers.md) compiled by Nick, providing excellent starting point into your Enspiral experience.**

+[This post on Loomio](https://www.loomio.com/d/eUqFhOdN/introductions-and-readme-2019) compiles useful information and tools for new Enspiral Members

 ## Activation Programme